SimmonsRitchie/get-pop/README.rst

 Command line
 ================

-Getpop takes one or more two-letter state abbreviations as positional arguments in order to determine what CSVs to create.
+Getpop takes one or more two-letter state abbreviations as positional arguments in order to determine which state CSVs will be generated.
 Getpop's CLI also takes a handful of optional arguments that modify its actions.

 ``--save-dir, --dir``

 TEXT.
-Path of directory where CSV files will be output.
+Path of directory where CSV files will be saved.
 Defaults to saving them in /data in the current working directory.
 If the directory you specify doesn't exist, getpop will create it.